LudovicGardy/LetsDine/README.md

-# Let's Dine - Prototype of a distance calculator

-The Web Prototype of this app is available at https://letsdine.streamlit.app.
+# Interactive Analysis of the French Real Estate Park Over Time

+## 📄 Description

+🍱 A dining recommendation app that suggests meals and restaurants based on the user's geographical location (longitude and latitude).

+👉 Access the app and start your exploration now at [https://letsdine.sotisanalytics.com](https://letsdine.streamlit.app).

-## Basic structure of the repository
+### Basic structure of the repository

 - `LetsDine/`: Main folder.
     - `.github/workflows/ci.yml`: CI configuration for github.